christ-tt/ml-notes/Probabilistic Modeling.md

 ## KL Divergence Equivalence of MLE

-Minimizing Negative Log-Likelihood (NLL) is mathematically equivalent to minimizing the "distance" between the True Data Distribution (though we never assume a parametric form) and our Model.
+Minimizing Negative Log-Likelihood (NLL) is mathematically equivalent to minimizing the "distance" between the True Data Distribution and our Model.

+Though we never assume a parametric form for the True Data Distribution, MLE effectively projects this complex, unknown reality onto our model family.

 Let $p_{\text{data}}(x)$ be the true, unknown data distribution.
 By **Law of Large Numbers**, as $N \to \infty$ , $\hat p(x) \to p_{\text{data}}(x)$.
 The empirical expectation converges to the true expectation: